raintank/worldping-website/content/docs/worldping/quotas.md

 section = ["worldPing"]
 +++

-Quotas in raintank are on both endpoints and probes.
-During the private beta, the initial quotas are 10 endpoints and 10 private probes.
+Quotas exist in worldPing are on both endpoints and probes.
+The free version of worldPing includes 3 endpoints and 3 private probes.

-To request additional endpoints or private probes during the private beta, please email [hello@raintank.io](mailto:hello@raintank.io).